webgptorg/promptbook/samples/pipelines/errors/logic/void-knowledge.ptbk.md

 # 🟡 Sample: Knowledge is present but empty

+Sample of pipeline that has knowledge but it is empty

 -   PIPELINE URL https://promptbook.studio/samples/void-knowledge.ptbk.md
 -   PROMPTBOOK VERSION 1.0.0
 -   OUTPUT PARAMETER `{name}`